 The Toggl customer support page has the best self-help options of all the time clocks reviewed.
-You can ask a question, or help yourself with well-written and illustrated step-by-step instructions for nearly everything you can think of to do with the software, from reports to CSV imports.
+You can ask a question or help yourself with illustrated, step-by-step instructions for nearly everything you can think of to do with the software, from reports to CSV imports.

-Toggl has no phone support, even for billing issues, and if you pay upfront to get an annual discount and then cancel you won’t necessarily be refunded any money.
-You’ll just have unused ‘credits.’
+Toggl has no phone support, even for billing issues.
+If you pay upfront to get an annual discount and then cancel, you won’t necessarily be refunded any money.
+You’ll just have unused “credits.”

-Although Emplotime customers are primarily in North America, it’s based out of Israel and able to be used in 30 countries worldwide.
-Since it’s a virtual time clock, it adjusts to the time zone of your workers whether they’re in multiple US time zones or overseas.
-So if you have employees that work outside the US, it may be the best time clock system to use.
+Although Emplotime customers are primarily in North America, it’s based out of Israel and can be used in 30 countries worldwide.
+Since it’s a virtual time clock, it adjusts to the time zone of your workers, whether they’re in multiple U.S. time zones or overseas.
+So if you have employees who work outside the U.S., it may be the best time clock system to use.

 Emplotime has the lowest per-employee cost of all the cloud-based options we reviewed.
-It’s $1 per month per employee.
-Their different plans are based on company size, so for example, if you have 25 employees, it costs $25 a month.
+It’s $1 per employee per month.
+Their different plans are based on company size; for example, if you have 25 employees, it costs $25 a month.
 If you have $100 employees, it’s $100 a month.
 In addition, you don’t need a contract.
 You just pay monthly.